Clinton Hill (& Lower East Side)

 This friendly neighborhood spot seems to achieve the impossible: a crust that’s not too thick and not too thin, with just the perfect amount of char.
 There’s a bevy of options to choose from, but if you come Friday-Sunday, always get the burrata (it’s only offered then), any other night, go with the Laura: mozzarella, mascarpone, rosemary, and bacon-like speck.

 Denino’s is a true Staten Island staple -- it’s been around since the 1930s, and the street it’s located on is even named after it’s founder.
+But Manhattanites no longer need to trek out to the outer-borough to get it, as there's now a second location in Greenwich Village.
 The go-to order here is the Garbage Pie, a meat-heavy number topped with sausage, meatballs, pepperoni, mushrooms, and onions.
 If you’re a Denino’s regular, you know to order it well-done.

 In true Park Slopian fashion, the Neapolitan pizza at Franny’s is made using only locally grown ingredients, accompanied by a nice, doughy crust riddled with beautiful char bubbles.
 The clam pie here is easily one of the best in the city -- a creamy and salty number made with cream sauce, chilies, parsley, and a hefty serving of clams.

 Zero Otto Nove has several outposts (including Manhattan and Armonk) but the original Arthur Ave location will always reign supreme.
-Roberto Paciullo’s Salerno-style pies are some of the most unique the city has to offer -- somewhat similar to Neapolitan, but crispier and less fluffy -- like the sweet and savory La Riccardo with butternut squash puree, smoked mozzarella, and spicy pancetta.
+Roberto Paciullo’s Salerno-style pies are extremely unique -- somewhat similar to Neapolitan, but crispier and less fluffy.
+Opt for the sweet and savory La Riccardo with butternut squash puree, smoked mozzarella, and spicy pancetta.

-Jokes about the name's poor SEO aside, this Williamsburg pizza shop from Roberta's alum Frank Pinello delivers with a few different pie options and heroes in a largely standing room-only storefront (it guarantees no long waits for a table!).
+Jokes about the name's poor SEO aside, this Williamsburg pizza shop from Roberta's alum Frank Pinello truly is one of the city's best, with a few different pie options and heroes in a largely standing room-only storefront (it guarantees no long waits for a table!).
 The no-frills shop has one of the best white pies in the city, topped with caramelized onions, Parmesan, and sesame seeds.

 Sullivan St. Bakery’s Jim Lahey first experimented with pizza at the bakery, offering interesting focaccia-like mini-pizzas that are still a popular order -- but it’s at the pizza-devoted Co., opened in 2009, where his true pizza prowess shines.
 The crust at Co. is super thin and crunchy, with lots of good char, and menu is filled with elevated options like the Shiitake, the Meatball, and the Popeye with three cheeses, spinach, black pepper, and garlic.